srs/govatar-net/README.md

 And if you are using [Docker](https://www.docker.com/):

 ```
 $ docker run -d -p 8000:8000 govatar-net
 ```

 ## Using

 When starting the server it will default start on port `8000`.
-You can change this by setting the OS environment variable `SERVER_ADDR`.
+You can change this by setting the OS environment variable `PORT`.
 The server exposes one endpoint that renders the avatar.

 ```
 http://localhost:8000/{gender}/{hash}.{ext}?size={size}